Frogman-Engine/Frogman-Engine-Lab/ReadMe.md

 https://github.com/google/benchmark/releases/tag/v1.8.4

 # Help:
-(NOTE: This project will drop msvc compiler v143 support and use LLVM clang cl as its main compiler on Windows) The default settings use /MTd (Static C++ Standard Library Debug Build) for debug configuration and /MT (Static C++ Standard Library Release Build) for release.
+The default settings use /MTd (Static C++ Standard Library Debug Build) for debug configuration and /MT (Static C++ Standard Library Release Build) for release.

 LINK_LIBRARIES(advapi32.lib shlwapi.lib) to use Google Benchmark on Windows.